Charles Mohun, 4th Baron Mohun of Okehampton

 Charles Mohun, 4th Baron Mohun (c.
-1675 – 15 November 1712), was an English politician best known for his frequent participation in duels.
+1675 – 15 November 1712), was an English Army officer and diplomat best known for his frequent participation in duels.
 He was killed in the Hamilton–Mohun duel in Hyde Park, London.

-Biography
+Life

 Mohun was the second child of Charles Mohun, 3rd Baron Mohun, and his wife Philippa Annesley, a daughter of Arthur Annesley, 1st Earl of Anglesey.
 His father died shortly after his birth, following a duel, and left him the family estate.
 The estate, however, was heavily in debt.
 Due to this Mohun received no education, and was forced to resort to gambling in order to support his lavish lifestyle.
 Mohun married Charlotte Orby, granddaughter of Charles Gerard, 1st Earl of Macclesfield, in 1691 with the hope that this match would alleviate some of his debt.
 Unfortunately, he received no dowry for the marriage, and the couple separated shortly thereafter.
-Following the separation, Mohun's behaviour became ever more licentious.

 A gambling dispute in late 1692 resulted in his first duel, with John Kennedy, 7th Earl of Cassilis.
 But Mohun is best remembered for the events of 9 December of that year — a friend of Mohun, an officer named Richard Hill, had fallen in love with the actress Anne Bracegirdle; however, he thought himself, almost certainly erroneously, to face competition from actor William Mountfort.
-Mohun and Hill ambushed the actor after a performance and, whilst Mohun restrained him — or by some eyewitness accounts stood by watching — Hill stabbed him through the chest.
+Mohun and Hill ambushed the actor after a performance and, whilst Mohun distracted him — or by some eyewitness accounts stood by watching — Hill stabbed him through the chest.
 Following Mountfort's death the next day, Hill fled the country.
 Captured, Mohun stood trial before the House of Lords.
 However, in a verdict that was widely condemned, Mohun was acquitted on 6 February 1693.